-These courses are demanding and require a great deal of outside preparation.
+These demanding courses require extensive outside preparation.
 Student work requires thoughtful application and analysis of content.
 Consolidation and application of concepts are developed both independently and with teacher guidance.
 Written work exhibits proficiency in sentence structure, the sophistication of vocabulary, and the development and integration of themes and concepts.
 Outside reading, problem-solving, and study precede and follow classroom discussions.
 All courses in this Program of Studies are college preparatory courses unless identified as honors (H) or advanced placement (AP).